wp-plugins/my-calendar/readme.txt

 = What's in My Calendar Pro? =

-* Let your site visitors submit events to your site (pay to post or free!).
+* Let your site visitors submit events to your site (pay to post or !).
 * Let logged-in users edit their events from the front-end.
 * Create events when you publish a blog post
 * Publish a blog post when you create an event